Battle of Cuarte: Battle

 This was done and the main body of the Christian army took the Almoravid camp by surprise, possibly with the Almoravid general, Muhammad ibn Tashfin, in it.
 Believing that it was Alfonso VI who had arrived, the Almoravid rearguard, already in low morale, was defeated in the clash and fled in disarray in all directions.
 Although the rest of the Christians on the rampart had trouble defending themselves against the vanguard of the Almoravid army and suffered some casualties in their retreat, when the bulk of the Muslim troops realised that a large army was attacking from behind, they hesitated and probably became divided and disorganised.
 By midday, El Cid had achieved a quick victory with low casualties and driven the besieger from the camp.

-In this way, El Cid's army, thanks to a skilful and astute approach to the battle, achieved a decisive victory by driving the besieging army from the field and, although there was no overtaking (pursuit to take advantage of the victory by obtaining the loot from the fugitives) because the flight took place in disorder and harassing the fugitives would have disorganized El Cid's troops, in addition to the fact that the greatest wealth in spoils was precisely that which the Christians looted at the expense of the Almoravid royal camp, it was a decisive victory that forced an unmitigated retreat of the besieging army.
+In this way, El Cid's army achieved a decisive victory by driving the besieging army from the field.
+There was no overtaking (pursuit to take advantage of the victory by obtaining the loot from the fugitives) because the flight took place in disorder and harassing the fugitives would have disorganized El Cid's troops, and the Christians had already looted the greatest wealth in spoils from the Almoravid royal camp.
+The result was a decisive victory that forced an unmitigated retreat of the besieging army.